Gen-DFL: Decision-Focused Generative Learning for Robust Decision Making: Proposed Framework: Gen-DFL

-In practice, the true data distribution $p(c|x)$ is typically inaccessible, making direct regret evaluation infeasible.
+\paragraph{Gen-DFL Loss.} In practice, the true data distribution $p(c|x)$ is typically inaccessible, making direct regret evaluation infeasible.
 To address this challenge, we introduce an auxiliary model $q(c|x)$, trained on available data to approximate $p(c|x)$.
 Once learned, $q(c|x)$ remains fixed and serves as a proxy distribution to compute the estimated $\text{Regret}_{\theta, q}(x, \alpha)$ and the corresponding surrogate loss function $\ell(\theta;\alpha, q)$.
-This enables practical regret evaluation even when the true distribution is not directly observable.

-\paragraph{\texttt{Gen-DFL} Loss.} The training objective for \texttt{Gen-DFL} is formulated as the aggregated regret across all inputs $x$, with an additional regularization term to ensure stability in generative modeling:
+This enables regret evaluation even when the true distribution is not directly observable.
+The training objective for \texttt{Gen-DFL} can then be formulated as the aggregated regret across all inputs $x$ with an additional regularization term to ensure stability in generative modeling:

-where $\ell_\text{gen}(\theta)$ is the generative model loss (e.g., negative log-likelihood, evidence lower bound (ELBO) for variational autoencoders~\cite{kingma2013auto}, or score-matching loss for diffusion models~\cite{ho2020denoising}).
-Here, $\gamma$ is a hyper-parameter that balances the decision-focused regret loss and the generative model loss.
-The generative loss term $\ell_\text{gen}(\theta)$ acts as a regularization, preventing the learned generative model from deviating excessively from the true data distribution, ensuring reliable sample generation for decision-making.
+where $\ell_\text{gen}(\theta)$ is the generative model loss (\eg, negative log-likelihood, evidence lower bound (ELBO) for variational autoencoders~\cite{kingma2013auto}, or score-matching loss for diffusion models~\cite{ho2020denoising}).
+Here, $\beta$ and $\gamma$ are hyperparameters that balance the decision-focused regret loss and the generative model loss.
+The generative loss term $\ell_\text{gen}(\theta)$ acts as a regularization, preventing the learned generative model from deviating excessively from the true data distribution, ensuring reliable sample generation for decision-making during training.